 Olympic National Park has quite a few lakes within it’s borders, as well as rivers flowing from it.
 This makes the Olympic Peninsula a prime destination for kayaking and boating of different sorts.
 Whether you’re looking for a paddling getaway from the city or if you want to plan a camping weekend with speedboats, there are options!

 ACCOMMODATIONS AROUND OLYMPIC NATIONAL PARK

 When you’re planning your trip to Olympic National Park there are three different approaches you can take for your lodging.
 Depending on your time at the park and overall itinerary you can really have an unusual experience.

 - Camping – Sol Duc, Kalaloch, Heart O’ the Hills, Hoh… you’ve got several options.
 Check the recreation.gov site for availability at Kalaloch and Sol Duc, but for the other campgrounds they are first come, first served.

 - Lodges – the Lodges of Olympic National Parks and an assortment of other hotels peppered around the Olympic Peninsula can provide an easy option if you want to bounce around.

 So now, are you ready to go tackle Olympic National Park?
-As we complete more and more content about this amazing place we’ll add more links and ideas.
 It’s one of our favorite places to escape for a week or a weekend, so please don’t hesitate to reach out with any questions about Olympic National Park or how we can assist you in planning your visit!